rizonesoft/Notepad3/Readme.md

 #### `DevDebugMode=0`

 Encoding Detector information in Titlebar.
-This parameter is used to "debug"  UCHARDET
+This parameter is used to "debug" UCHARDET.

 #### `AnalyzeReliableConfidenceLevel=75`